low-res/ko-fielddefinitions/readme.md

 `

-A field can have several properties.
-Most important are:
+A field can have any properties you like.
+But some are fixed.
+The most important are:

 ### Field
 `